kragen/derctuo/markdown/transaction-per-call.md

-write transactions would normally require every read access to a transactional variable to be indirected through the transaction system, so that it could give you the results that were valid at the point in time you've been transported to.
+write transactions would normally require every read access to a transactional variable to be indirected through the transaction system, so that it could give you the results that were valid at the point in time you’ve been transported to.
 Although this is a reasonable cost, and one that most of the above discussion assumes we normally pay in every transaction, it might be nice to avoid it for real-time things like the VBI screen redraw transaction example.